prianti29/FigmaDiffEngine-Playwright/README.md

 ## Best Practices

 1. **Organize Baselines**: Use descriptive names for Figma images
-2. **Set Appropriate Thresholds**: Stricter for critical components
+2. **Set Appropriate Thresholds**:
+   - 5% for critical components
+   - 10% for standard UI elements
+   - 12% for full-page comparisons
+   - 15% for complex layouts
 3. **Update Baselines**: When designs change, update baseline images
 4. **Review Diff Images**: Always check diff images for false positives
+5. **Wait for Page Stability**: Use `networkidle` and wait for key elements before screenshots
+6. **Handle Authentication**: Use `AuthHelper` for password-protected sites
-5. **Version Control**: Consider tracking baseline images in git
+7. **Version Control**: Consider tracking baseline images in git

 ## Troubleshooting

 ### Baseline image not found

 - Ensure Figma images are in the `baseline/` folder
 - Check file names match exactly (case-sensitive)

 ### High difference percentage

 - Check if viewport sizes match
-- Verify page is fully loaded before screenshot
+- Verify page is fully loaded before screenshot (use `networkidle` wait strategy)
+- Wait for images and dynamic content to load
-- Consider adjusting threshold for complex layouts
+- Consider adjusting threshold for complex layouts (12% recommended for full-page)
+- Review diff images to identify specific differences

 ### Images not aligning

 - Ensure both images have similar dimensions
 - The tool automatically resizes, but matching dimensions work best

 ## Contributing

 Feel free to extend this project with:

 - Additional comparison algorithms
 - CI/CD integration
 - Visual regression testing workflows